edgebox-iot/api/README.md

 * xmlrpc
 * gd

-> If you want to install more extension, just update `./bin/api-ws/Dockerfile`.
+> If you want to install more extensions, just update `./bin/api-ws/Dockerfile`.
 You can also generate a PR and it will be merged if it seems good for general purpose.
 > You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.

 ## phpMyAdmin